 Before a student can attend school, parents must provide proof of full immunization, proof that a schedule of immunization has been started or a certificate of exemption.
 Immunization must be provided against diphtheria, pertussis (whooping cough), tetanus, polio, mumps, measles, rubella, hepatitis B and varicella.

-Starting August 1, 2020, all immunization records turned in to schools or child care centers are required by state law to be medically verified.
+All immunization records turned in to schools or child care centers are required by state law to be medically verified.
 Immunization records must be kept on file in your child’s school.
 This means immunization records turned in to the school must be from a health care provider, or you must attach paperwork from a health care provider to your handwritten form that shows your child’s records are accurate.

 If your child already meets immunization requirements and has records on file with the school, no action is required.